eau-dae-raie-A/Dev-Ops-Group-1-/README.md

 	•	🛠️ Tech Stack: Show which languages, frameworks, and tools are being used.
 	•	🔄 Changelog: Track version releases and changes.
-	•	📚 Documentation: Link to detailed docs or API references.

 ## 🛠️ Tech Stack
 - **Languages**: Java (Version 23)